Monmouth Mall: History

-Through the years, Monmouth Mall has seen many different anchors that have come and gone, however, JCPenney was built by themselves in 1976 and remains to this day.
-In 1987, the Bamberger's brand was eliminated and the store was renamed for its parent corporation, Macy's.
-Anchor changes consisted of Caldor replacing Alexander's in 1986, Macy's replacing the former store Bamberger's in 1987, Lord & Taylor replacing the former store Hahne's in 1990, Stern's replacing Abraham & Straus in 1995 and Boscov's replacing Stern's in 2001.
+Through the years, Monmouth Mall has seen a fluctuation of different anchors.
+Anchor changes consisted of Caldor replacing the former Alexander's in 1983, Macy's replacing Bamberger's in 1986, Lord & Taylor replacing the former Hahne's in 1990, Stern's replacing Abraham & Straus in 1995 and Boscov's replacing the former Stern's in 2001.
 In 2010, Planet Fitness opened at Monmouth Mall.
+However, after many years at the mall, Planet Fitness announced plans to close its Monmouth Mall location and relocate to a new store in Shrewsbury in 2022.

 Monmouth Mall went through a significant expansion in 2009.
 In mid-2010, cosmetic renovations started at the mall including new tile, paint, lighting, and a complete overhaul of the food court.
 The renovations lasted until summer 2011.

 In 2012, Vornado Realty Trust announced plans to sell its portfolio of enclosed shopping malls.
 In August 2015, Vornado's fifty percent stake and management in the Monmouth Mall was sold to co-owner Kushner Companies for $38 million.

 On September 7, 2018, it was announced that Lord & Taylor would be closing as part of a plan to close 10 stores nationwide.
 The store closed in January 2019.
 On June 22, 2020, Crate & Barrel opened a temporary close out store on the 1st floor in the former Lord & Taylor space.
 It has since closed.

 In 2021, Brookfield sold the mall to Kushner Companies.

+In June 2022, it was announced that JCPenney would exit the mall due to the retail environment.
+JCPenney would be closing on October 23, 2022, which had been at the mall for 47 years opening in 1975.

 In 2022, the mall announced that the parking garage would be demolished due to structural instability.

+In 2022, Norman's Hallmark Cards Inc. store officially closed inside the Monmouth Mall, and instead opened up a new location at "Consumer Centre" in the nearby town of West Long Branch.
+Spencer's Gifts closed at the mall, but a new store location was unveiled in Tinton Falls at the nearby Jersey Shore Premium Outlets.

-In June 2022, it was announced that JCPenney would be closing at the mall in October 2022 which has been at the mall for 47 years opening in 1975 in the mall expansion wing.
-This left Boscov's and Macy's as the only anchors left.
+In December 2023, it was announced that Forever 21 would be closing at Monmouth Mall in January 2024.

+As of 2024, businesses remaining at the mall include Buffalo Wild Wings, Macy*s, Boscovs, LensCrafters and AMC.